-Prereg: "C" or higher in MEDA 120, MEDA 143, and MEDA 176 or approval of instructor.
+Prereq: "C" or higher in MEDA 120, MEDA 143, and MEDA 176 or approval

 Description: This course focuses on reviewing medical assisting concepts in preparation for a medical assistant certification exam.
 Certification test taking skills and preparation will also be discussed.
+S